ovh/cds/docs/content/hosting/upgrade/migrate_0.49.md

 To remove CDS Unit from CDN, follow these steps:

 * Remove all CDS Unit items from CDN database
-* Remove the unit using cdsclt
+* Remove the unit using cdsctl

 ```sh
 cdsctl admin cdn unit delete <unit_id>